pagkly/Zed/Investopedia3/What is a Revenue Officer.md

 ## Responsibilities of a Revenue Officer

-A revenue officer is generally employed by a government agency such as the Internal Revenue Service (IRS) in the United States, or the [Canada Revenue Agency](https://www.investopedia.com/terms/c/ccra.asp) (CRA) in Canada.
+A revenue officer is generally employed by a government agency such as the Internal Revenue Service (IRS) in the United States, or the [[Canada Revenue Agency]](https://www.investopedia.com/terms/c/ccra.asp) (CRA) in Canada.
 State and local taxing agencies may also employ revenue officers.

-With the IRS, for instance, the primary responsibility of revenue officers is collecting [delinquent taxes](https://www.investopedia.com/terms/b/back-taxes.asp) and overdue tax returns from taxpayers.
+With the IRS, for instance, the primary responsibility of revenue officers is collecting [[delinquent taxes]](https://www.investopedia.com/terms/b/back-taxes.asp) and overdue tax returns from taxpayers.
 Their duties, therefore, include:

 -   Conducting face-to-face interviews with taxpayers
 -   Obtaining and analyzing financial information to ascertain the ability to pay the tax bill
 -   Designing payment plans to help those with tax arrears pay them over time
--   [Garnishing wages](https://www.investopedia.com/terms/g/garnishment.asp) and seizing personal property to pay off delinquent taxes
+-   [[Garnishing wages]](https://www.investopedia.com/terms/g/garnishment.asp) and seizing personal property to pay off delinquent taxes

 A revenue officer with the IRS is also responsible for filing extensions on statutes of limitations for tax collection and also initiating administrative and judicial actions.
 This position is often confused with that of a revenue agent.
 The difference is the agent is tasked with conducting audits of tax returns.

 While they are government employees, the IRS revenue officer does not carry a firearm or have the authority to arrest a taxpayer.
 One of the primary duties of these individuals is to help to create a payment plan for collecting any unpaid taxes.
-The officer will attempt to make an [unannounced, in-person visit](https://www.irs.gov/newsroom/how-to-know-its-really-the-irs-calling-or-knocking-on-your-door-collection) with the delinquent taxpayer, known as a [field audit](https://www.investopedia.com/terms/f/field-audit.asp).
+The officer will attempt to make an [[unannounced, in-person visit]](https://www.irs.gov/newsroom/how-to-know-its-really-the-irs-calling-or-knocking-on-your-door-collection) with the delinquent taxpayer, known as a [[field audit]](https://www.investopedia.com/terms/f/field-audit.asp).

-Excise tax revenue officers in Canada, on the other hand, have more of an [audit](https://www.investopedia.com/terms/a/audit.asp), advisory, and legal role.
+Excise tax revenue officers in Canada, on the other hand, have more of an [[audit]](https://www.investopedia.com/terms/a/audit.asp), advisory, and legal role.

 ## Revenue Agents vs. Revenue Officers